-Actuarial Assumptions - The total pension liability as of June 30, 2016 measurement date was determined by an actuarial valuation as of July 1, 2015, which was rolled forward to June 30, 2016.
+Actuarial Assumptions - The total pension liability as of June 30, 2017 measurement date was determined by an actuarial valuation as of July 1, 2016, which was rolled forward to June 30, 2017.
 This actuarial valuation used the following actuarial assumptions:

-Inflation Rate 3.08%
+Inflation Rate 2.25%

 Salary Increases Through 2026 1.65% - 4.15% based on age

 Thereafter 2.65% - 5.15% based on age

-Investment Rate of Return 7.65%
+Investment Rate of Return 7.00%

 Mortality rates were based on the RP-2000 Combined Healthy Male and Female Mortality Tables (setback 2 years for males and 7 years for females) for service retirement and beneficiaries of former members with adjustments for mortality improvements from the base year of 2013 based on projection Scale AA.
 The RP-2000 Disabled Mortality Tables (setback 3 years for males and setback 1 year for females) are used to value disabled retirees.
-The actuarial assumptions used in the July 1, 2014 valuation were based on the results of an actuarial experience study for the period July 1, 2011 to June 30, 2014.
-It is likely that future experience will not exactly conform to these assumptions.
-To the extent that actuarial experience deviates from these assumptions, the emerging liabilities may be higher or lower than anticipated.
-The more the experience deviates, the larger the impact will be on future financial statements.